tldr-pages/tldr/pages/common/git-force-clone.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-force-clone>.

-- Clone a Git repository into a new folder:
+- Clone a Git repository into a new directory:

 `git force-clone {{remote_repository_location}} {{path/to/directory}}`